 CREATING A VISUAL IP : BUILDING A WORLD

-Approaching the visual development of a game, I try to capture the essence of the players’ motivations - what will truly excite and wow this specific audience.
-With Avatar World, it came easily - as it turned out, I was creating for the player I once was (and frankly, still am:).
+When approaching the visual development of a game, I try to capture the essence of the players' motivations - what truly excites and wows this specific audience.
+With Avatar World, it came naturally - as it turned out, I was creating for the player I once was (and still am)

 Tapping into my own memories of childhood amazement at the sight of a scene so rich, so full of life and detail that it feels almost overwhelming with possibilities to explore - it was important to me that the game felt rich, rich, rich! - dense and alive, evoking that same sense of awe and a playful urge in our players